-Overall, there are now 15 vessel categories compared to the previous 8 categories that are each mapped to a DfT port statistic.
-This includes separating more cargo or freight commodity types, whereas previously the activity data for all cargo were split only into time-series trends for unitised and non-unitised types.
-The statistical time series cover all years back from 2014 to 1990 and forward to the most recent year of statistics (currently 2016).
+Overall, there are 15 vessel categories that are each mapped to a DfT port statistic.
+This includes separating cargo or freight commodity types.
+The statistical time-series cover all years back from 2014 to 1990 and forward to the most recent year of statistics (currently 2017).
 In many cases, multiple statistical series need to be used if no complete series is available to cover the entire period to 1990.
-The specific statistical series used for each new vessel category is indicated in Table 3.14, against the index previously used.
-The main DfT statistics used are (DfT, 2017):
+The specific statistical series used for each vessel category is indicated in Table 3.14.
+The main DfT statistics used are (DfT, 2018c):

-- PORT0102 UK major and minor port freight traffic, international and domestic by direction, annually: 1965 2016 - PORT0107 Domestic UK major port freight traffic by cargo type and direction, annually: 2000 2016 - PORT0202 UK major and minor ports main freight units, by route, annually: 1970 -2016
+- PORT0102 UK major and minor port freight traffic, international and domestic by direction, annually: 1965 2017 - PORT0201 Domestic UK major port freight traffic by cargo type and direction, annually: 2000 2017 - PORT0202 UK major and minor ports main freight units, by route, annually: 1970 -2017